Brassall, Queensland: Geography

 Brassall has a southern boundary partially marked by the Bremer River and a western alignment along Ironpot Creek.
 The northern boundary follows the Warrego Highway.
-Brassall now incorporates part of the old suburb of Raymonds Hill.
+Brassall now incorporates part of the old suburb of Raymond Hill.
+Ipswich–Warrego Highway Connection Road is the main road through the suburb.
+It runs through from east to north.

 History

 The suburb name first appears on a plan drawn by surveyor James Warner on 6 October 1851; however, the origin of the suburb name is unknown.
 It was also known as Hungry Flats, as was a stop over for bullock teams that were transporting logs from Pine Mountain to Hancocks saw mill at North Ipswich.

 Brassall was a separate shire (Shire of Brassall) with its own council from March 1860 until 1 January 1917 when the area became part of the City of Ipswich.

 The Brisbane Valley railway line passed through Brassall.
 The line opened from Ipswich to Lowood on 16 June 1884, and was extended through a number of stages until it reached Yarraman on 1 May 1913.
 The line closed in 1993.
 The disused rail corridor was used to construct the Brassall Bikepath, which is part of the Brisbane Valley Rail Trail.

 Brassall Provisional School opened on 10 September 1894.
 On 10 July 1899 it became Brassall State School.